 Don’t ever flush condoms down the toilet!
 Wrap them discretely in toilet tissue and throw them away.
-Latex is not biodegradable and flushed condoms can stick around in waterways for years and even make it out to the ocean.
+Latex is not biodegradable, and flushed condoms can stick around in waterways for years and even make it out to the ocean.
 This is dangerous for fish and other marine life who might try to eat them and end up choking or becoming seriously ill.

 Cotton balls and swabs

 Cotton balls and swabs expand exponentially when waterlogged.
-They can become sticky which attracts other non-flushable materials to them and causes blockages.
+They can become sticky, which attracts other non-flushable materials to them and causes blockages.

 There can’t be many things more unpleasant than having to take your bathroom pipes apart to free a used, smelly diaper that’s got stuck in the u-bend.
 Diapers should not be flushed (even ones that claim to be ‘flushable’).
-Your pipes simply can’t deal with something so large being sent down them.
+Your pipes can’t deal with something so large being sent down them.

 The porous material that makes up eggshells make them an ideal ‘collection point’ for other foreign objects in your pipes.
-The shells will help to bind fats, oils, food waste, and other items to create large blockages.
+The shells will bind fats, oils, food waste, and other items to create large blockages.

 Face wipes and paper towels